biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 ```

 * #### Example of implementation in a section
 Pay attention to this example.
 If Section Settings popup gives an ability to set container size, padding size, font colour etc. - all the options should be working and reflected in the HTML code of the section.
-Full example below.
+Full example below - take a look at all the `@include()` that populate the HTML code in specfic places.
 ```
 <section
     class="